Traffic Flows Freely at the Valle Country Fair Saturday, October 15, 2022

-Always held on the third Saturday in October (Saturday, October 16, 2021).
-The festivities spread out across a large hay field on the grounds of the Valle Crucis Conference Center on NC Highway 194.
-Admission is free and parking is available in the adjoining field for $10 per car.
-NO PETS are allowed.
+Always held on the third Saturday in October (October 15, 2022), the Valle Country Fair takes over the grounds of the Valle Crucis Conference Center on NC Highway 194 from 8 a.m. until 4 p.m.
+Admission is free and ample parking is available in the adjoining field for $10 per car.
+NO PETS allowed.